-Advanced Programming Modules Key Intended Benefits Advanced Targeting Dual Targeting Eliminating cancer cells based on the recognition of either of two disease-specific antigens Reduce the risk for antigen negative relapse Support a response in patients with low levels of target antigen Pattern Recognition Elimination of cancer cells based on recognition of patterns of two or more antigens Enhance selectivity for the tumor Spare healthy cells and avoids unwanted side effects Pharmacological Control Safety Switches Elimination of programmed T cells by administration of an antibody or small molecule Remove the therapy in the event the patient suffers a severe adverse event or chronic toxicity ON OFF Tunable T cells Reversible reduction in the activity of programmed T cells by administration of a small molecule Dampen activity of the therapy to manage the patient through periods of acute toxicities such as cytokine release syndrome or neurotoxicity Enhanced T Cell Activity Immune Checkpoint Blockade Expression of modified SHP2 adaptor protein to counteract immune checkpoint inhibition Prevent shutdown of T cell activity by tumor microenvironment Acting across a range of immune checkpoint pathways Enhanced T cell Persistence Delivery of a cytokine signal directly into our programmed T cell to enhance persistence in response to tumor-secreted antigens Continued stimulation to help programmed T cells survive and persist for extended periods of time Enhance activity against solid tumors our current product candidates, contains all of these categories of modules.
-A viral vector is used to introduce combinations of these modules into the DNA of the T cells, as depicted in the graphic below.
+Advanced Programming Modules ming Modules Key Intended Benefits Advanced Targeting Innovative Binders Fast-off rate binders Multimeric binders Improve activity and safety of programmed T cells Improve ability to bind to target antigen The state of the s Dual Targeting Eliminating cancer cells based on the recognition of either of two disease-specific antigens Reduce the risk for antigen negative relapse Support a response in patients with low levels of target antigen Pattern Recognition Elimination of cancer cells based on recognition of patterns of two or more antigens Enhance selectivity for the tumor Spare healthy cells and avoids unwanted side effects Pharmacological Control Safety Switches Elimination of programmed T cells by administration of an antibody or small molecule Remove the therapy in the event the patient suffers a severe adverse event or chronic toxicity Tunable T cells Reversible reduction in the activity of programmed T cells by administration of a small molecule Dampen activity of the therapy to manage the patient through periods of acute toxicities such as cytokine release syndrome or neurotoxicity Enhanced T Cell Activity Immune Checkpoint Blockade Expression of modified SHP2 adaptor protein to counteract immune checkpoint inhibition Prevent shutdown of T cell activity by tumor microenvironment Acting across a range of immune checkpoint pathways Enhanced T cell Persistence Delivery of a cytokine signal directly into our programmed T cell to enhance persistence in response to tumor-secreted antigens Continued stimulation to help programmed T cells survive and persist for extended periods of time Enhance activity against solid tumors Autolus

 After identifying a cancer target, we select the suite of programming modules that we believe is best suited to target that particular cancer based on our latest clinical data and the results of our cancer research.
-The particular modules selected may vary, and not every product candidate, including
+The particular modules selected may vary, and not every product candidate, including our current product candidates, contain all categories of modules.
+A viral vector is used to introduce combinations of these modules into the DNA of the T cells, as depicted in the graphic below.
+With the exception of AUTO1, all of our product candidates contain two or more programming modules.